firemuzzy/scala-style-guide/README.md

 ### <a name='naming'>Naming Convention</a>

-We mostly follow Java's and Scala's standard naming conventions.
+We follow Java's and Scala's standard naming conventions.

 - Classes, traits, objects should follow Java class convention, i.e. CamelCase style with the first letter capitalized.
   ```scala